FlyingGiraffe/vidax/docs/models/cosmos3.md

-**Resolution/frame count/scheduler are not interchangeable with Nano's, and T2V and I2V use *different* scheduler values from each other** — always pass Edge's explicit `--height`/`--width`/`--num_frames`/`--num_steps`/ `--use_karras_sigmas`/`--shift` as shown below rather than reusing Nano's defaults or mixing T2V's/I2V's values.
-See [Status](#status) for how these values were determined and what happens if you don't (it doesn't error — it just looks badly wrong).
+**Resolution/frame count/scheduler are not interchangeable with Nano's, and T2V and I2V use *different* scheduler values from each other** — always pass Edge's explicit `--height`/`--width`/`--num_frames`/`--num_steps`/ `--use_karras_sigmas`/`--shift` as shown below.
+Reusing Nano's defaults or mixing T2V's/I2V's values doesn't error — it just produces badly wrong output.

 ### Text2Video